alielw/APS-NGS-day2-PM/README.md

 		cd /fastdata/$USER/3.DE/StringTie_output/
 		head -100 gene_count_matrix.csv

 * How many columns are there?
 Is this what you expect?
+What is each column?
 Can you identify any genes by eye that look to be differentially expressed between I and A samples?

 * Pick a gene, how many transcripts does this gene have?
 Are they all expressed?
 (HINT: You can look up the gene id using `grep` in the `transcript_count_matrix.csv` file).